Take a stand

 #StandwithUkraine

-The Übersee-Museum offers free welcome tickets as well as guided tours of the house for Ukrainian refugees.
+The Übersee-Museum offers reduced admission for refugees with proof of residence.
 You will also find a statement from the International Council of Museums (ICOM) and an appeal for donations.

 #StandwithUkraine